YTEP-0032: Removing the global octree mesh for particle data¶

 Unfortunately, not all fields are fully local.
 We would optimally like to support fields that require some sort of difference operation, in particular physically meaningful fields like the gas vorticity or divergence.
 Currently these fields are not supported for particle data (since ghost zones have not yet been implemented for octrees), so if this effort makes it easier to add support for these fields, that will be a substantial improvement.

 It turns out that within the SPH formalism there is a straightforward way to compute fields that depend on spatial derivatives.
 These formulae are used internally in SPH codes to estimate various terms in the equations of fluid dynamics.
 Thankfully, we can make use of these formulae for visualization and analysis purposes.
 There is a very nice paper by Dan Price [PricePaper] that works through this formalism, from which we can derive several formulae for partial derivatives and vector derivatives.
-For some quantity A that is a function of position, the partial derivative of A with respect to x at the position of particle a can be evaluated via:
+For some quantity that is a function of position, the partial derivative of with respect to at the position of particle can be evaluated via:

 Similarly for the gradient, divergence, and curl: